Do you feel like you’ve lost your son or daughter?

 Is the Guide for You?

 Does every parent who reads the Guide see such dramatic results?
+Not necessarily.
+Does every reader actually practice the tools they read about?
 Probably not.
-Does every reader actually practice the tools they read about?
-Again, probably not.
 Harv was diligent in applying what he learned in the program.
 He didn’t just read the Guide.
-He studied and practiced it.
+He put it into practice.

 The Guide and the accompanying program are for those who are tired of waiting around for someone or something to change.
 It’s for parents who are ready to take ownership and responsibility for the quality of their relationship with their adult child(ren).